tonivade/purejson/README.md

 Pure Functional Json Parser Library.

-Built on top of Gson parser, it defines an alternative encoder/decoder machinery.
+Built on top of ~~Gson~~ minimal-json parser, it defines an encoder/decoder machinery.

 It supports java records, so the minimum required version is Java 15. (currently gson doesn't work with records in java 15).